fermyon/developer/content/spin/v3/extending-and-embedding.md

 Besides building custom triggers, the internals of Spin could also be used independently:

 - The Spin execution context can be used entirely without a `spin.toml` application manifest — for embedding scenarios, the configuration for the execution can be constructed without a `spin.toml`, for example by running applications only from a registry.
-See [Building a Host for the Spin Runtime](https://www.fermyon.com/blog/building-host-for-spin-runtime) for a simple example.
+- You can create a custom Spin runtime with a different set of factors to target specific scenarios.